Leigh Stationers' Academy: Structure

 It is structured into four 'home schools', each in separate buildings.
-The scheme received a RIBA London Award in 2012 and was commended at the Civic Trust Awards the same year.
 Three of the schools are for pupils aged 11 to 16 and pupils are allocated to the schools based on ability, skills and interests.
 The fourth school is a dedicated sixth form centre for 16- to 18-year-old students.

 Previously a community school governed by Greenwich London Borough Council, Crown Woods College converted to academy status on 1 September 2014 and was renamed Stationers' Crown Woods Academy.
 The school is part of the Leigh Academies Trust and is sponsored by the Worshipful Company of Stationers and Newspaper Makers.
+From September 2024, the school was named "Leigh Stationers' Academy".

 Curriculum

-Stationers' Crown Woods Academy offers GCSEs, BTECs and vocational courses as programmes of study for pupils, while students in the sixth form have the option of studying from a range of A Levels as well as further BTECs, GNVQs, and other vocational courses.
+Leigh Stationers' Academy offers GCSEs, BTECs and vocational courses as programmes of study for pupils, while students in the sixth form have the option of studying from a range of A Levels as well as further BTECs, GNVQs, and other vocational courses.